ou-ais/ou-ais.github.io/_pages/about.md

   - /about.html
 ---

+If you can't explain it simply you don't understand it well enough. -- Albert Einstein

+海纳百川, 有容乃大. 前途似海, 来日方长. -- 梁启超

 About me
 ------
 Changjian Ying is a PhD student at [AIS laboratory](http://www.ais.shinshu-u.ac.jp/), Shinshu Unviersity, Japan.
 His academic advisor is [Prof. Kimitoshi Yamazaki](http://www.ais.shinshu-u.ac.jp/kimitoshi-yamazaki/).

 Ying's current research focuses on the representation and simulation of deformable objects (e.g., rope, cloth, and soft bodies), vision-based robotic manipulation and control of deformable objects, as well as the application of machine learning in both of these areas.

+Contact: 21hs252f(at)shinshu-u.ac(dot)jp.

 Education
 ------